 - Papa Wolf: He is going to save his granddaughter.
+He broke out of Hell to do so.
 Either help him or get out of his way.

 - Refuge in Audacity: How he stole the Godkiller.The Accountant: You're not the first to get out, and I doubt you'll be the last, but I have got to know, how did you get out with the Godkiller?